ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ### How to allow my players to use their own huts' schematics on my server?

-You will have to copy them yourself in the schematics folder on the server and restart it.
+You will have to copy them yourself in the blueprints folder on the server and restart it.

 ### How to allow my players to use their scanned decoration schematics on my server?